janko/janko.io/_posts/2018-04-02-imageprocessing-1-0-released.md

 This API was very simple to understand, but it had several limitations:

-* With the block implementation **it's not possible to add custom ImageMagick options both before and after the resize operation**.
+* With the block implementation, **it's not possible to add custom ImageMagick options both before and after the resize operation**.
 This is important because sometimes the order of ImageMagick options matters.
 For example, [`-resample`] should probably be applied after [`-resize`], not before.